pts-mattdeluco/postman/README.md

 ## Quick Start
 Download LCP API.postman\_collection.json and import into Postman.

-Setup one environment with a macKeyId and macKey (from console), and one lpid - Global Rewards, for example:
+Setup one environment with a url, macKeyId, macKey (from console), and one lpid - Global Rewards, for example:
 * 43f39a8f-cac9-4957-8480-a83b6093cfe3 (production)
 * 3d94b74b-9ed6-4620-8f5c-9d7a37eff5a8 (staging)